The department of Geosciences

 The department offers both a double-major track and a single-major track.

-- Double-major track (63 hours): Based on a combined program from the Geography and Human Environment Department and another department.
+- Double-major track: Based on a combined program from the Geography and Human Environment Department and another department.
 Students wishing to transfer to the single-major track after their first year should submit a written request to the department Teaching Committee.

-- Single-major track (106 hours + 18 hours of a elective courses in a variety of departments at the University): Second year students may enroll in a single-major track based on academic excellence.
+- Single-major track (including elective courses in a variety of departments at the University): Second year students may enroll in a single-major track based on academic excellence.

 The Department of Geography and the Human Environment is now based at the new School of Geosciences at the Faculty of Exact Sciences.